-A cost-effective entry point into higher education, community colleges serve around 41% of all students in the US today.
-With a growing number of community colleges on Handshake, recruiting early talent from this pool will connect you with students who represent a mosaic of backgrounds, skills, and languages spoken.
+A cost-effective alternative or step into higher education, community colleges serve around 38% of all students in the US today.
+With a growing number of community colleges on Handshake, learn how recruiting early talent from this pool will connect you with students who represent a mosaic of socioeconomic backgrounds, skills, and languages spoken.

 Recruiting from community colleges is a critical component of any sustainable DEI strategy

 According to Opportunity America, a think tank focused on economic mobility, around one in three community college students are first generation college students.
-English language learners are more likely to attend community college than a 4-year institution, along with students who are low-income, veterans, and other underrepresented groups.
-Demographics of 2-year colleges are approximately 50% white and 50% Black or African American, Hispanic or Latinx, Asian American, and Native American.
+English language learners are more likely to attend community college than a four-year institution, along with students who are low-income, veterans, and other underrepresented groups.

-Be conscious of the “confidence gap”.
+Be conscious of the “confidence gap” and signal openness to community college students.
 Every school is full of students with skills and capabilities and community colleges are no exception, offering quality, affordable, and accessible education to students of all types of backgrounds.
 However, community college students have concerns about being perceived as less qualified by employers.